nodemailer/nodemailer-web/content/about/_index.md

 This project is supported by [Forward Email](https://forwardemail.net) – the 100% open-source and privacy-focused email service.

----

-This project is supported by [Opensense](https://www.opensense.com) - The beautiful email signature management company for Office 365 and Google Workspace.

 ### Nodemailer features

 - A single module with **zero dependencies** – code is easily auditable, as there are no dark corners